 Identification information about you

-To assist in protecting you against identity theft and to assist in reducing the opportunity for fraud, we may ask you for some or all of the following identification information:
+During the credit suitability process, required under Sections 128-131 of the National Consumer Credit Protection Act, to assist in protecting you against identity theft and to assist in reducing the opportunity for fraud, We may ask you for some or all of the following identification information:

 - your full name;

 - name of current employer; or

 - name of last known employer; and